steven-deboer/pcc-demo/README.md

 4. In Prisma Cloud Compute, create a runtime rule that alerts on any processes that deviate from the learned model.

-5. Within the BusyBox container, create a new file named `security_checks.sh`.
+5. Within the BusyBox container, create a new file named `pcc_demo.sh`.
 This will be the script that checks for potential security threats.
 Make the script executable with the following command:

     ```shell
-    chmod +x security_checks.sh
+    chmod +x pcc_demo.sh
     ```

 6. Run the security check script:

     ```shell
-    ./security_checks.sh
+    ./pcc_demo.sh
     ```

     Wait for the script to finish running.
 It will execute several commands that may deviate from the learned model.
 Because of the runtime rule you created, Prisma Cloud Compute will alert you of these potential threats.